 March 15, 2007: FDA sends a warning letter over defecting practices in its Ireland manufacturing facility.
 “This inspection revealed that these devices are adulterated within the meaning of section 501(h) of the Act (21 U.S.C. § 351(h)), in that the methods used in, or the facilities or controls used for, their manufacture, packing, storage, or installation are not in conformity with the Current Good Manufacturing Practice (CGMP) requirements of the Quality System (QS) regulation.”

 November 28, 2007: FDA sends a second warning letter to Stryker. “[C]ustomer complaints have been received for squeaking/noisy ceramic on ceramic hip joints.”

-The settlement value of the DePuy ASR hip replacement are expected to be in the $200,000 to $600,000 range.
+The settlement value of the DePuy ASR hip replacement is expected to be in the $200,000 to $600,000 range.
 Candidly, the early settlements of the Stryker hip cases have not been as much.
 This is because the Stryker hips are not metal-on-metal and the science on this is now painfully clear to everyone.
-Accordingly, we are far more optimistic on the Rejuvenate cases.
+Accordingly, we are far more optimistic about Rejuvenate cases.